bparanj/crystal/computer/storage/order-ssd.md

    - **PCIe 3.0 x4**: The laptop supports PCIe 3.0 x4 NVMe SSDs, allowing for high-speed data transfer.

 3. **Capacity**:
-   - The T490s can typically support NVMe SSDs up to 2TB, but always check the latest specifications or your specific model's user manual for confirmation.
+   - The T490s can  support NVMe SSDs up to 2TB, but always check the latest specifications or your specific model's user manual for confirmation.

 ### Recommended NVMe SSDs for Lenovo ThinkPad T490s